jobovy/AST1501-Intro-to-Research/Final.md

 both as an attached PDF file and as a link to the Overleaf project.
 You will also have to email your proposal to your assigned peers (see below).

+## Abstract for final talk

+The abstract for your final talk is due on Feb 26.
+This abstract should be written in the style of a conference abstract and it should be less than 250 words long.
+A good abstract should introduce the problem you are working on, the methods you are using, and give some indication of the results you have obtained.
+The abstract should be submitted by email to the course instructor.

 ## Peer feedback

 Once you have written a first draft of your final paper, you will exchange your proposal